 A United States Post Office is located on 9th and Chestnut for all of your postal needs.

-WaWa is located on Walnut between 9th & 10th streets and offers no service charge to use their Automatic Teller Machines.
-Two ATMs are located on the Jefferson campus at the Jefferson Alumni Hall Lobby and the Gibbon lobby.
+WaWa is located on Walnut between 9th & 10th streets and offers no service charge to use their Automatic Teller Machines (ATM).
+Two ATM's are located on the Jefferson campus at the Jefferson Alumni Hall Lobby and the Gibbon lobby.

 In addition, the three following Banks are also within a block to the residence halls: